Advice for Women Travelers:

 feature phone or smart phone will work outside of your home country before

-your trip.
-Do plenty of online research and call your cell phone provider
+of online research and call your cell phone provider to ask a

-to ask a representative.
-You may find conflicting information; if your
+representative.
+You may find conflicting information, you will probably

 Disclaimer